 - Steps to Take if You Suspect Your Antidepressant Dose is Too High

-Antidepressants are used to control several mental illnesses and disorders, but it’s not entirely understandable how they actually work.
+Antidepressants are used to control several mental illnesses like major depressive disorders, but it’s not entirely understandable how they actually work.
 Research shows that antidepressants can control the levels of some chemicals in the brain by increasing them or restricting their function.

 These medications also target the neurotransmitters, so they can be used to control pain.
 Doctors usually prescribe antidepressants to treat moderate and severe depression.